mmu-2/SubspaceAnalysis/CUB_README.md

 - image_class_labels: maps image id to a class
 - images: image id to image path
 - train_test_split: maps each image id to 1-train;0-test split.

+- segmentations: grayscale images with ~4 votes on the segmentation.
+Most are format 'L' (8-bit grayscale), but some are 'LA' (L with alpha)